ripsawridge/site/contents/content/cma/2023/shorts.md

 to snow.
 It's been quite a while since I've done this tour so my memory of it was dim.
 But I just followed the tracks.
 I had to learn to ski again on the way down and gosh...it was fun!
 I left in increasing snow.

+### Großer Riesenkopf
+_November 4, 2023_

+A nice hike up and down in the cold.
+Someone removed the steel cable from the steep way on the side of a rocky peak.

+### Kranzhorn
+_November 1, 2023_

+Quick hike up and down.

+### Col Rodela (almost)
+_October 28, 2023_

+Paul and I stayed in Canazei, and did a little hiking.
+I also went alone and hiked up to near the summit of Col Rodela from town, actually to the Rifugio des Alpes restaurant a bit below the summit.
+It was getting dark and I needed to get back down.
+About 1000 meters up and down.
+Beautiful ridge hiking on the way up.

+### Lamsenspitze
+_October 13, 2023_

+Timo and I climbed the Northeast Ridge of the Lamsenspitz, actually we did a slightly different route on the left of the ridge, a little harder, I think (5+).
+I found the crux pitch really tough -- glad Timo led it!
+But I really enjoyed a slabby 5- pitch that I led higher.
+Big day, and a great one!

+### Große Ochsenwand (August 10)
+_October 6, 2023_

 ### Naunspitze
 _June 11, 2023_